-Mimosa pudica, aka the Sensitive plant, belongs to the Leguminosae family and is the only one of about 500 species cultivated as an indoor plant.
+Mimosa pudica, aka the Sensitive plant or touch me not plant, belongs to the Leguminosae family and is the only one of about 500 species cultivated as an indoor plant.

 Mimosa pudica is native to the (sub-)tropical part of the American continent and is particularly popular as an indoor plant because of its reaction to mechanical stimuli: When touched, the pinnate leaves collapse within about one second.
 But not only that, the entire leaf with the already folded pinnate leaves folds downwards.
 Truly spectacular!